MARXdown/MARXdown.github.io/about.md

 ## How it Works

 MARXdown was built using a static site generator called Jekyll and a theme designed for textual editors called "Ed."

 Developed by Alex Gil and others, Ed is based on minimal computing principals and focuses on legibility, durability, ease and flexibility.
-It incorporates a conversation layer over the site with help from hypothes.is, which was developed by the W3C Web Annotation Working Group.
+MARXdown incorporates a conversation layer over the site with help from hypothes.is, which was developed by the W3C Web Annotation Working Group.

 **MARXdown is free, non-profit, and open source.**

 * * *

 ## Acknowledgments